zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-6208 - Fix GCP provider issues for dynamic disk provisioning in GCP/GKE
 * PWX-5815 - Enable running `pxctl` from oci-monitor PODs in k8s
 * PWX-6295 - Fix LocalNode provisioning pattern when provisioning volumes with greater than 1 replication factor
-* PWX-6277 - PX fails to run sharedv4 volume support for Fedora
+* PWX-6277 - Portworx fails to run sharedv4 volume support for Fedora
-* PWX-6268 - PX does not come up in Amazon Linux V2 AMIs
+* PWX-6268 - Portworx does not come up in Amazon Linux V2 AMIs
-* PWX-6229 - PX does not initialize fully in a GKE multi-zone cluster during a fresh install
+* PWX-6229 - Portworx does not initialize fully in a GKE multi-zone cluster during a fresh install

 ## 1.5.0